-Before John Hendrickson took the reins of pharmaceutical giant Perrigo in 2016, he got a chance to show his skills in general leadership for a year-and-a-half as Perrigo’s president.
+Before John Hendrickson took the reins of pharmaceutical giant Perrigo in 2016, he got a chance to show his skills in general leadership as Perrigo’s president.
 Prior to that, he spent eight years as Perrigo’s Executive Vice President of Global Operations and Supply Chain.
 In reassuring investors about Hendrickson’s elevation to CEO, board chairman Mary Lauren Brlas said, “John led and shaped the operational backbone of the organization, designing a vast and multi-faceted infrastructure to produce and supply a broad and complex portfolio of products…His manufacturing and supply chain leadership, exceptional operational track record, and ability to connect with and get the most out of his people give us great confidence in our decision to promote John.”

 Alan George Lafley, P&G